mnsiahnimo/mnsiahnimo.github.io/_posts/2022-02-21-text -summary.md

 ### Context <a name="overview-context"></a>

-Our client is looking to generate  a summaries from their text based, unstructured database -  to  extract actionable insights, and make informed decisions in a timely manner, which will improve their efficieny and ultimately speed and accuracy which generates much value above their competitors in the marketplace.
+Our client is eager to harness the power of their text-based, unstructured database to derive actionable insights, enabling informed decisions in a timely manner.
+They recognize that such efficiency improvements can significantly enhance their competitive advantage in the marketplace.

-In this article, I'll demonstrate how to perform text summarization using Machine Learning and Python, employing the extractive approach.
-Specifically, I'll leverage the TextRank algorithm, an unsupervised machine learning technique, for generating summaries from text.
+In this article, I'll guide you through the process of text summarization using Machine Learning and Python, focusing on the extractive approach.
+Our tool of choice will be the TextRank algorithm, a powerful unsupervised machine learning technique known for its ability to generate concise summaries from text.

-As a proof-of-concept they would like us to build a minimum viable product for generation of summaries which could be improved upon for accuarcy and tailored relevant insights.
+As part of our proof-of-concept, we're tasked with developing a minimum viable product (MVP) for generating summaries.
+While the initial focus is on functionality, there's ample opportunity for future iterations to refine accuracy and provide tailored insights.

-The sample data contains unstructured data in text.
+Our starting point is a sample dataset comprising unstructured text, which we'll use to demonstrate the capabilities of our summarization solution.

 <br>
 <br>